juergenweb/FrontendComments/README.md

 * GD-Library for CAPTCHA image creation
 * FrontendForms
 * LazyCron for sending mails

-## My intention for the re-creation of a Fieldtype that exists
-I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly into my site.
-This is why I decided to develop my own version of a comment module.

-The other reason was to increase my knowledge on creating modules in ProcessWire by creating my first "FieldtypeMulti" module.

-## Is this a copy of the Comments Fieldtype by Ryan?
-No, it is not.
-I have studied the code of Ryan's module to understand how this Fieldtype works and I have adapted the structure and some parts of the code and use it in this module, but it is far away from a line for line copy.
-There are a lot of codes and logic behind the scenes, that are completely different from Ryan's version.
-But to be honest, I have taken Ryan's version to get an idea which features can be included in the component (star rating, comment rating,…).

 ## Highlights / Features
 * Only 1 line of code is necessary to render the comments + forms on the frontend